We Are Increasing Risk Sensitivity and Improving the Quality of Our Activities by Further Strengthening Our Risk-management Structures

 SEKISUI CHEMICAL Group’s Measures to Prevent the Spread of the Novel Coronavirus

-In response to the spread of COVID-19, Sekisui Chemical has been implementing a variety of measures to help stem the spread of the virus in order to protect the health of our employees and meets the demand of society.
-Alongside the quick establishment of a company-wide emergency task force, we set up a special page dealing with infectious diseases on the company intranet as part of our effort to disseminate action guidelines and share strategies on how best to prevent the spread of infectious diseases.
+In response to the spread of COVID-19, SEKISUI CHEMICAL Group has been implementing a variety of measures to help stem the spread of the virus in order to protect the health of its employees and meet the demands of society.
+Alongside the quick establishment of a Group-wide emergency task force, we set up a special page dealing with infectious diseases on the Company intranet as part of our effort to disseminate action guidelines and share strategies on how best to prevent the spread of infectious diseases.
 The safety of our employees is our top priority, and in the event that an infected person is confirmed within the Group, we will promptly assess the situation and share the information with the relevant parties.

-By introducing "Dashboard", a centralized database of risk-related information for risk-management activities, 1)efficiency; 2) accuracy; and 3) visualization have significantly advanced.
+By introducing Dashboard, a centralized database of risk-related information for risk-management activities, 1) efficiency; 2) accuracy; and 3) visualization have significantly advanced.
 We are also working to strengthen the risk identification process by utilizing various audits.
-In fiscal 2021, we plan to screen all active organizations for major company-wide risks when conducting assessments, so we can respond to major risks from a company-wide perspective.
+In fiscal 2021, we facilitated an appropriate response to major risks from a Group-wide perspective by screening all organization undertaking activities to address major Group-wide risks at the time of risk assessment.

 Enhancement of training systems

 1) Raising awareness of risk management activities and training of risk managers